zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 | [Experiment Tracker](./experiment-tracker)        | Tracking your ML experiments                                      |
 | [Alerter](./alerter)                              | Sending alerts through specified channels                         |

-Keep in mind, that each pipeline run that you execute with ZenML will require a **stack** and each **stack** will be required to include at least of an orchestrator, an artifact store, and a metadata store.
+Keep in mind that each pipeline run that you execute with ZenML will require a **stack** and each **stack** will be required to include at least an orchestrator, an artifact store, and a metadata store.
 The rest of the **stack components** are optional, and you can use them as you see fit.